Learning Indian classical dance

 Learning Yajurveda

-Learning Indian Classical music
+Learning Indian classical music

 My wife and I are learning Carnatic music, the branch of Indian classical music from the southern parts of India.
-Unfortunately, we were unable to spend as much time on this one as we wanted to.
-Hopefully, it goes well this year.
-We are learning this from our friend Sriraam who works here in Urbana.

 Learning Sanskrit

 Sanskrit is an ancient Indian classical language that is known for its highly systematic phonological organization, word derivation, grammar ( the production rules for its Context Free Grammar have been encoded thousands of years ago) and the versatility of use.
 Like classical Latin and Greek, Sanskrit is accented and has rules for the determination of accent and enunciation.
 Unlike these two languages, Sanskrit is not yet a dead language.
 It is still spoken in parts of India, works are created in this language and it plays an important role in the religious affairs of Hinduism.
 Fortunately, the rigor that went into studying and encoding Sanskrit helped preserve nearly all features of it to this day.
 A study of India cannot be complete without encountering Sanskrit and the copious and profound literature that was created in this language.
-I am learning this language by myself.

 Other hobbies